rizkiokt/llmize/docs/features.rst

 API Integration
 ~~~~~~~~~~~~~~~

-LLMize offers a clean and intuitive API that supports multiple LLM providers.
-It's designed for easy integration with existing workflows and includes comprehensive documentation with type hints for better IDE support.
-The API is structured to be both powerful and user-friendly.
+LLMize offers a clean and intuitive API that supports multiple LLM providers, including Google, OpenAI, and Huggingface inference API.
+It's designed for easy integration with existing workflows and includes documentation with type hints for better IDE support.
+The API is structured to be user-friendly.

 Extensibility
 ~~~~~~~~~~~~~